Movement-DAO/move-docs/docs/dao/governance/contributions.md

 sidebar_position: 3
 ---

-The following table represents the majority of contributions to the Gnosis by sender, value, type, and normalized dollar value.
-A detailed normalized dollar value will be computed prior to the computation of the token distribution.
+The following table documents the majority of contributions to the Gnosis, organized by sender, value, type, and normalized dollar value.
+Normalized dollar value will be re-computed prior to the computation of the token distribution.

 | BlockNumber |                   Sender                   |    Value    | Symbol |    Amount     |
 | :---------: | :----------------------------------------: | :---------: | :----: | :-----------: |